 This is one of my core work beliefs.
 Write it down.
 Tattoo it if you must.
 Because a brand can’t cut you a check without an actual person convincing someone else in the building to approve it.
 That person is your partner long before the contract is signed.
 And if you get this right, you don’t just earn the check, you’ll earn a relationship that can outlast their time at that company.

-Once you understand the people, you stop asking for a donation in the abstract and start building something they can champion.
+Once you understand the people, you stop pitching in the abstract and start building something they can champion.

 And when they can champion it, they’ll keep it alive through budget reviews, leadership changes, and even career moves.
 That’s why OUAI didn’t just write a check.
-They supported our youth programs, packed products with us, joined our corporate advisory board, and partnered with us on Period Action Day.
+They supported youth programs, packed products, and joined PERIOD.’s corporate advisory board.
+They had multiple touch points and impacted thousands.

 Step 1: Fit the people, then the brand

-And I tested that on our first call.
-I didn’t launch straight into a deck about PERIOD.
-I asked about them.
+I didn’t launch straight into a deck about PERIOD. during our first call.
+I asked about the women I was connecting with.
 What they were excited about inside OUAI, what their goals looked like this year, and where they felt impact could fit.
 That gave me the blueprint.
 By the time I shared our deck, it wasn’t “here’s a list of nonprofit asks,” it was “here’s how what we do ties directly to the wins you already care about.”

 That’s a huge difference.
 It meant when they pitched internally, they weren’t saying, “This is Candice’s thing or this is PERIOD’s thing.”
 They were saying, “This is our thing.”